Colombia at the Paralympics

 Colombia made its Paralympic Games début at the 1976 Summer Paralympics in Toronto, with competitors taking part in track and field, table tennis and wheelchair basketball.
-The country has participated in every subsequent edition of the Summer Paralympics, except 1984, but has never entered the Winter Paralympics.
+The country has participated in every subsequent edition of the Summer Paralympic Games, except 1984, but has never entered the Winter Paralympic Games.

-Colombians have won a total of forty seven medals at the Paralympic Games: six gold, fifteen silver and twenty six bronze.
+Colombians have won a total of seventy five medals: thirteen gold, twenty two silver and forty bronze, in swimming, athletics, cycling, powerlifting and boccia.

+History

 Pedro Mejía won the country's first medals when he took a gold and a bronze in swimming in 1980.
 His winning time of 1:27.88 in the final of the 100m breaststroke, D category, set a new world record.
 Colombia had to wait 28 years for its next two medals, which both came in the 2008 Games.
 Elkin Serna ran the men's marathon in 2:31:16 in the T12 category for athletes with severe visual disability, finishing less than a minute behind Chinese athlete Qi Shun's world record time of 2:30:32, and took silver.
 Moisés Fuentes won bronze in the men's 100m breaststroke in the SB4 category.

-2020 Summer Paralympics represented the best performance by the Colombian committee in the history of the Summer Paralympics, with a total amount of 24 medals won.
+The 2020 Summer Paralympics represented the best performance by the Colombian committee, with a total amount of 24 medals won.